conjure-cp/conjure/docs/essence.rst

 .. code-block:: essence

    find a : bool such that a = forAll i in {0,1,2} . i=i*i $ false
-   find a : bool such that a = exists i : int(0..4) . i*i=i $ true
+   find b : bool such that b = exists i : int(0..4) . i*i=i $ true

 The same variable can be reused for multiple quantifications, as a quantified variable has scope that is local to its quantifier.
-Avoid using the same name both as a global decision variable in a ``find``, and for quantification, as this is treated as an error by Savile Row.
+However, avoid using the same name both for quantification and as a global decision variable in a ``find``, as this is treated as an error by Savile Row.

 An alternative quantifier-like syntax